 The New Orleans Public Defenders Office, for example, has just nine investigators to handle approximately 18,000 criminal cases annually.
 That’s 2,000 felony and misdemeanor cases for every one public defender in that office.
 A high priority on funding these departments would be a boon to public defenders’ offices throughout the nation.

-As a private criminal defense practice, The Koffel Law Firm works with individuals in all socioeconomic brackets to provide the time and attention these cases deserve.
+As a private criminal defense practice, Koffel Brininger Nesbitt works with individuals in all socioeconomic brackets to provide the time and attention these cases deserve.
 We are a niche firm that offers low retainers and payment options that you may be surprised to find are incredibly reasonable.
 The cost of legal representation will depend on the type of charge, the county, and your prior record, but we are always willing to work out payment terms for qualified clients.

 Contact our Columbus criminal defense law firm today to discuss your case, legal fees, and any other questions you may have about our attorneys.